6fdigital/silverstripe-janolaw/Readme.md

 # Silverstripe Janolaw

 ## Introduction
-The module grant you access to the API provided by the Janolaw AG.
+The module grants you access to the API provided by the Janolaw AG.
 This allows you to import the contents of the documents you created within your user account at Janolaw: